alexyuisingwu/sliding-puzzle-solver/README.md

 Essentially, the pattern database heuristic divides the problem into smaller disjoint subproblems.
 For each subproblem (set of non-overlapping tiles), the minimum distance required to reach any tile configuration from the goal state is recorded as a heuristic value.
 The heuristic values for each subproblem are then summed to generate a heuristic value for the entire puzzle.

-A 6-6-3 static partitioning is used here, as it strikes a good balance between database size (and thus download size) and solve-time.
+A 6-6-3 static partitioning is used here, as it strikes a good balance between database size (and thus download size and RAM usage) and solve-time.

+Pattern databases are currently only used for 4x4 puzzles as smaller puzzles do not require them, while larger puzzles require higher RAM usage (as databases used become larger).
+Hosting larger databases would also require storing databases on an external server (as github has a 1 GB on project size and a 100 MB limit on file size).

 See [this github project](https://github.com/alexyuisingwu/sliding-puzzle-database-generator) for the code that generated the pattern database partitions.